Home ยป Recipes ยป Dessert Recipes ยป Glazed Pumpkin Pound Cake

 👉 PRO TIP: The easiest way to drain the pumpkin is to spread it out on a double thickness of paper towels.
 Then cover it with another double thickness of paper towels, gently press those down, and leave it for about 10 minutes.
 Scrape the drained pumpkin into a little bowl.

-Put the white and brown sugars along with the butter into a large mixing bowl or the bowl of a stand mixer.
+1. Put the white and brown sugars, along with the butter, into a large mixing bowl or the bowl of a stand mixer.
 Beat with a mixer at medium speed for about 3 minutes or until well blended.

 👉 PRO TIP: To facilitate adding the eggs to the batter, crack all the eggs into a small bowl.
 Pour one egg at a time from the bowl into the batter making sure each is incorporated well before adding the next.

-👉 PRO TIP: Notice how the batter gets a grainy look after adding the pumpkin?
+👉 PRO TIP: You may notice that the batter gets a grainy look after adding the pumpkin?
 Don’t worry, that’s exactly what it’s supposed to look like.

 To make your own, combine 3 tablespoons of ground cinnamon, 2 teaspoons ground ginger, 2 teaspoons nutmeg, and 1 1/2 teaspoons ground cloves.
 Mix well and store in an airtight container.
 You’ll use 1 1/2 teaspoons of the mixture where called for in this recipe.